 What is an SMB?

 An SMB is a small or medium-sized business, which has from 10 to 500 employees, depending on who you ask.
-The businesses may be small, but the impact of SMBs is huge.
+While SMBs may be small, their impact is huge.

 - 35.9% are owned by women

-They are the businesses in your neighborhood or town.
+They’re the businesses in your neighborhood or town.
 Like that mom-and-pop stationery store where you buy birthday cards, the fast-food franchise where you pick up dinner on your way home, your local pizza joint, or your dentist.
-Clover businesses are in every state in the U.S., and in the UK.
+You’ll find Clover merchants in every US state and across the UK.

 Clover Merchants — by type of business